10 Best Driving Games In 2025

 We said ‘driving’ games, before you get a little irate with us.
 Which we hope you won’t, if you’ve ever had the pleasure of playing Euro Truck Simulator 2.

-Developer SCS Software has consistently updated the game with several expansions that now means the map almost entirely encompasses the continent.
+Developer SCS Software has consistently updated the game with several expansions, which now means the map almost entirely encompasses the continent.
 Well worth your time, and better still, it’s usually quite cheap in a Steam sale.
+Oh, and with coaches soon coming to the game, there’ll be a whole new world of passenger services to explore.

 Platforms: PC